Rover 200 / 25: Rover 25 (1999–2005)

 In 2003, Rover made a version of the car with increased ride height and chunkier bumpers, called Streetwise.
 The car was marketed by Rover as an "urban on-roader".
 They also introduced a van version of the 25 called the Rover Commerce.

 In 2004, MG Rover gave the cars an exterior restyle to make them look more modern.
 The majority of changes however were focused on the interior, which featured a completely new layout and fascia design.
 Trim levels were revised to i, Si, SEi and SXi, with high-spec leather-trimmed GLi, GSi and GXi models introduced for the 2005 model year.

 Production of both cars was suspended in April 2005 when the company went into administration.
-In March 2005, the 25 won the "Bargain of the Year Award" at the prestigious Auto Express Used Car Honours: "The compact hatchback was recognised by the judges for the availability and affordability that help make five-year old examples an attractive purchase proposition."
+In March 2005, the 25 won the "Bargain of the Year Award" at the Auto Express Used Car Honours: "The compact hatchback was recognised by the judges for the availability and affordability that help make five-year old examples an attractive purchase proposition."

+In late 2005, a prototype hybrid drivetrain version was seen in the Longbridge flight shed while Richard Porter was doing urban exploration of Longbridge for Top Gear magazine.
+"There was a Rover 25 which had a load of paperwork around it and it seemed like it had a hybrid drivetrain".
+They also had a 1st generation Toyota Prius parked at the side of the flight shed while MG was open and operational for benchmarking purposes prior to 2005.

 Specifications for the Rover 25 design were purchased by Shanghai Automotive Industry Corporation in early 2005, though new MG Rover Group owner, Nanjing Automobile Group now owns the tooling for the car.
 In 2008, the Streetwise, rebadged as the MG 3SW, was relaunched in China.

 The Rover 25 was Britain's best selling new car in April 2000, due to a brief surge in sales among buyers wanting to support the company at the time of their sell–off by BMW.
 However, sales quickly settled back down to normal levels, and although the asking price was now in line with other superminis, the 25 was never able to seriously compete with the Ford Fiesta and Vauxhall Corsa in terms of popularity.
-It was even outsold by the likes of the Peugeot 206, Fiat Punto, Volkswagen Polo, Seat Ibiza, Skoda Fabia and Renault Clio.
+It was outsold by the Peugeot 206, Fiat Punto, Volkswagen Polo, Seat Ibiza, Skoda Fabia and Renault Clio.